 Types of sewing machine oil

 To grease metal parts of your sewing machine, you can use Singer Machine Oil 4 – oz.
 It is very useful against rust or other damage.
-It comes in a bottle with 4 – fluid ounce.
+It comes in a bottle with 4 – fluid ounces.

 Singer sewing machine oil is one of the best for your machine protection.